yachty66/llmchess/README.md

 - [x] send each move to server and log first
 - [x] detect if a move was the first move or not.
 - [x] if move was first move send request to openai
-- [ ] add to prompt the value of the first move
+- [x] add to prompt the value of the first move
+- [ ]

+next i want to extend the game to next moves.

 this is going to be legendary. so much fun. i started becoming a pretty fast typer.